visiontrail/LanguageLearning/English/Vocabulary-Building/Animals.md

 ### Pigeon / 鸽子
 **"This is a pigeon!
 Pigeons fly high and say 'coo, coo!'"**

+### Magpie / 喜鹊
+**"This is a magpie!
+Magpies are smart birds with black and white feathers.
+They often live in cities and parks!"**

+### Crow / 乌鸦
+**"This is a crow!
+Crows are black birds that caw loudly and are very clever.
+They are common in cities."**

+### Swallow / 燕子
+**"This is a swallow!
+Swallows have forked tails and fly quickly.
+They build nests under roofs in the city."**

+### Spotted Dove / 斑鸠
+**"This is a spotted dove!
+Spotted doves have speckled necks and coo softly in city parks."**

+### Mynah / 八哥
+**"This is a mynah!
+Mynahs are chatty birds that can mimic sounds.
+They are often seen around town."**

 ### Peacock / 孔雀
 **"This is a peacock!
 Peacocks have long, shiny tail feathers.
 They fan out like a big rainbow!"**